54nd339/Portfolio/content/posts/physics/astrodynamics.md

 ---
-title: Astrodyamics
+title: Astrodyamics - The Science of Cosmic Motion
-description: On the dynamics of celestial bodies
+description: Blast off into the wacky world of astrodynamics!
+Explore celestial dance moves from Kepler’s groovy laws to Einstein’s cosmic curveballs.
+This blog post unpacks gravity, orbits, and black hole shenanigans with a humorous twist—perfect for science nerds who love a little cosmic comedy while deciphering the universe’s secrets—extra fun.
 date: 2023-01-24
 draft: false
 slug: /pensieve/physics/astrodynamics